corsairmarks/enigmatic_shipset_terraform_station_aesthetic/mod/README.md

 * 1.0.0 Initial version
 * 1.1.0 Mark as compatible with Stellaris version 3.2 "Herbert" - no script changes
 * 1.2.0 New, unique model for the Enigmatic terraform station - made by MadamLava herself!
+* 1.3.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes

 ## Source Code